geeetansh/xena-designer/README.md

 3. **Checkout Process**: Secure checkout via Stripe Checkout
 4. **Webhook Processing**: Automated credit allocation on successful payment
 5. **Order History**: Users can view their purchase history

+## Feature Flags

+The application uses a feature flag system to control access to new features:

+1. **PostHog Integration**: Feature flags are managed through PostHog
+2. **Image Editing**: Access to the image editing feature is controlled by a feature flag
+3. **Admin API Integration**: The enhanced Shopify Admin API integration visibility is controlled by a feature flag

 ## Development Setup